IN SELECTED CINEMAS

 REVIEWED BY: Dr Lenera

-A journey through the life and career of Ennio Morricone [10 November 1928 – 6 July 2020], one of the greatest composers of film music, told largely through interviews with directors, screenwriters, musicians, songwriters, critics and collaborators who have worked with him or who have enjoyed him, not to mention the man himself….
+A journey through the life and career of Ennio Morricone [10 November 1928 – 6 July 2020], one of the greatest composers of film music, told largely through interviews with directors, screenwriters, musicians, songwriters, critics, collaborators and fans, not to mention the man himself….

 Rather than jump around in time, Tornatore prefers to be chronological, and quite often hearing about the early careers of artists we like isn’t particularly interesting; we tend to want to hear about the stuff that we fell in love with and skip beginnings.
 Not so with Morricone; we’re fascinated by how he arranged loads of pop songs, often in an innovative way though rarely getting credit, and we never lack for suitable footage either.
 Attending Rome’s Santa Cecilia Conservatory would see him training under the respected teacher and composer Goffredo Petrassi who would strongly influence him for what seems like forever, despite the first major turning point in his career being when Petrassi scored 90% for a piece written for a competition but Morricone scored 95%.
 Working with an avant-garde collective inspired by John Cage allowed Morricone to develop his creative inventiveness, in particular in using sound effects, but the bread and butter came from song arranging until, after scoring a few minor films, he met Leone, and both realised that they’d been schoolmates.
 Leone loved a Mexican-themed piece written by Dmitri Tiomkin for Rio Bravo and wanted it in the score for A Fistful Of Dollars, but Morricone, who – as we hear several times – hated incorporating music from others, managed to write an imitation of the track which satisfied Leone.
 Even though it’s still some of his most popular work, including with Yours Truly, Morricone has always seemed to look down upon his “spaghetti western” music, seemingly because he thinks that it just isn’t very good, and maybe because he got fed up with being asked about it when he’s done so much in nearly every single genre.
 Morricone and the directors concerned tell of two occasions when two filmmakers – Oliver Stone for U-Turn and Quentin Tarantino for The Hateful Eight – asked for music that recalled the western scores and received something different.

 Even though Dario Argento gets to say a few words, many fans of Morricone will be disappointed that Tornatore spends very little time on his giallo period of the late ’60s/’early ’70s, where he composed some of his most extraordinary music, often with a core group of musicians whose contributions to some of these scores has often been ignored.
 In fact, in sidelining Morricone’s work in cinema of the more exploitative kind, Tornatore sadly betrays a certain snobbishness.
-Even though this doesn’t stop me from loving his work and considering him to be one of the best and most under appreciated directors around. it’s rather sad seeing what I was talking about in the first paragraph of this review.
+Even though this doesn’t stop me from loving his work and considering him to be one of the best and most under-appreciated directors around, it’s a bit of a shame.
 Whatever you think of these films, Morricone often seemed to relish the opportunity to write music for them, and was particularly effective in musically depicting madness and fear, often in a very experimental and advanced way.
 Tornatore prefers to spend time on loftier fare, and even films many won’t have heard of; some of them I only knew of because I have some tracks from them on Morricone compilation albums, and three I didn’t know at all.
 Saying that though, if watching this makes a few people check out the borderline obscure but brilliant The Desert Of The Tartars, then that’s a good thing.
 And many of the popular scores are certainly covered, even though everyone will no doubt have their favourite which doesn’t appear.
-I missed the absence of The Thing and was disappointed that A Fistful Of Dynamite, which contains my top Morricone piece of all time, was only very briefly referred to.
+I missed the absence of The Thing and was disappointed that A Fistful Of Dynamite, which contains my all-time favourite Morricone piece, was only very briefly referred to.
 But in the end Ennio is already pretty long at just over two and a half hours and couldn’t cover any more without being even longer.
-As writer-director Tornatore had the right to select the scores he feels are best or most important, though I do wish that he’d let some people speak for longer than he did.
+As writer-director Tornatore had the right to select the scores he felt were best or most important, though I do wish that he’d let some people speak for longer than he did.
 Modern documentaries seem to feel a need to be fast paced, but this doesn’t always allow one to be fully immersed in a subject.

 Of course we get to hear lots of Morricone music, though even these small passages sometimes contain awkward edits.
 The biggest surprise is Tornatore himself.
 One might expect him to talk about some of his many experiences of working in Morricone in detail.
 We don’t get any of this at all, which is rather disappointing.
 Yet one can also admire Tornatore for displaying a humility and integrity here that Morricone would have greatly appreciated, for stepping back and letting others do most of the work, yet the result still exudes his passion for the subject.
 This means that Ennio is still generally a success, if not quite a production that should be ranked among Tornatore’s very best work.
 Even though its pacing is very even, I have the feeling that there’s a lot of material that he didn’t use, and I wouldn’t be surprised if, like several other of his films, there’s a longer cut which not just contains much of this deleted material but corrects some of its issues.
 But in the end we now have a documentary about one of the greatest composers of the 20th [and part of the 21st] century – and that’s a real cause for celebration.
 It’s almost enough for us not to be too sad that Leningrad, a film that Leone wanted to make with Morricone as the composer, and that Tornatore also wanted to make with Morricone as the composer, will never get made now unless Tornatore decides to use somebody else to do the music – which I can’t see him doing as it would be so very wrong.